PoisotLab/ms_straight_lines/manuscript.md

 Several models have been used to predict the number of links in a food web.
-We fit three of these models, as well as our proposed shifted Beta-binomial, and compare their predictive ability.
+We fit three of these models, as well as our proposed shifted beta-binomial, and compare their predictive ability.
 Here we briefly introduce each model before providing our own.

 The link-species scaling (LSSL) model introduced by @CoheBria84 hypothesized that all networks have the same average degree (_i.e._ number of links per species).
 Links are modeled as the number of species times a constant: